 The benefit of a textured ceiling is to provide an alternative to a plain lifeless flat ceiling.
 Texture allows a homeowner to experiment with different types of textures and designs.
 A textured ceiling allows you to create a designer ceiling, without paying a designer’s price.

-Painting is not always the best choice, when other options are available.
-Choosing to design or redesign a ceiling can be completed on an either a low or high end budget.
-People, who want an expensive looking ceiling without paying designer costs, can inject their own personality into their textured ceiling project.
+There are many ceiling design ideas, including painting.
+Painting is not always the best choice and there are other options are available.
+Choosing to design or redesign a ceiling can be completed on either a low or high-end budget.
+People, who want an expensive-looking ceiling without paying designer costs, can inject their own personality into their textured ceiling project.